 But it’s also a necessary role that can bring extraordinary value to your company.
 In fact, according to a study by PricewaterhouseCoopers, more than 60 percent of project failures are linked to internal issues such as insufficient resources or missed deadlines—i.e., situations a project manager can help avoid.

 In addition, it’s a growing industry, as more and more companies realize the importance of solid project management.
 Specifically, a separate Project Management Institute study estimated nearly 16 million new project management positions will be created around the world between 2010 and 2020, and the industry will grow by $6.61 trillion.
 All that said, managing projects is a huge responsibility, no matter who your employer is.
-Whether you’re an official project manager or simply leading a project, the following seven tips should help you get your bearings and set your project up for success.
+Whether you’re an official project manager or simply leading a project, the following seven tips should help you get your bearings, find the right online project planning tools and set your project up for success.

 Tip 1: Establish clear goals for the project